hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/migrations-metadata/4-dev-enviroments.md

 As we keep changing the schema locally, we can keep applying the above two commands to apply the same changes to the staging environment.

+**Note**: You can also create a project on Hasura Cloud for development.
+All the steps required to sync between dev and staging would remain the same.
+Typically, the webhook URL handlers need to be exposed to a public endpoint that Hasura Cloud can access and hence they cannot be `localhost` urls.
+We recommend using something like `ngrok` to expose a local server running for Actions/Remote Schemas/Events to a publicly accessible endpoint.

 ## Squashing Migrations

 As we keep changing the database, the migration directory gets noisy with too many files created in the dev iteration process.
 Once a feature is fixed, you might want to combine and squash all the migration files related to it into a single file.
 This can be achieved using the squash command of the Hasura CLI.
 Execute the following command: